-Thus, for each slow program, PerfCoder generates a \emph{set of strategies} (e.g., 4 in our experiments), receives group-relative rewards from the optimizer, and updates its policy so that strategies leading to higher speedups are increasingly favored.
+Thus, for each slow program, PerfCoder generates a set of candidate strategies (e.g., four in our experiments), receives group-relative feedback from the optimizer, and updates its policy to increasingly favor strategies that lead to higher execution speedups.